ajhutchins/WAQ_Vinyl_Front_End/README.md

 The project tries to follow the coding style guide provided by AirBnb.

-## Design pattern and System design approach
+## Design Pattern and System Design Approach

 ## References